Romantic love that arises between two elderly or senior characters. If mortality or mental illness is a theme, this is a sure recipe for tear jerkers

 - Aunt May and J. Jonah Jameson Sr in Spider-Man.

 - Also, Aunt May and Edwin Jarvis.
 However, it didn't end well because it turns out that "Jarvis" was actually a Skrull impostor, and had been for a while.
 The real Jarvis has likely never met her.
+And well, let's not forget the fate of her first husband, Ben Parker.
 Just in case you thought the Parker romantic luck was restricted to Peter.

 Film - Animated